Siddharth0358/cartoonify-image/README.md

 # Cartoonify Image Application

 A simple desktop application built using Python, OpenCV, and CustomTkinter to convert an image into a cartoon-like effect.
-The application allows users to upload an image, apply a cartoon filter, preview the results, and download the cartoonized image.
+The application allows users to upload an image, apply a cartoon filter, preview the results, and download the cartoonified image.

 ## Features